F.A.Q.

 What should I be asking my contractor?

 Knowing how much experience they offer is essential when looking at various contractors.
 Referrals should be available.
-Insurance has to be enough to cover the project and your entire home.
+Insurance must be sufficient to cover the project and your entire home.
 Ask if your workers specialize in their trades.
-A good relationship with your contractor is essential, but make sure your contractor listens to your input.
-Make sure you talk to the person responsible for working on your remodel, not just a salesperson who has no idea what to look for or answer detailed questions.
+A good relationship with your contractor is essential, but could you make sure they listen to your input?
+Could you make sure you talk to the person responsible for your remodel, not just a salesperson who has no idea what to look for or how to answer detailed questions?

 What about materials?